 #2 – Demand:

 When investing in any company, you always want to define the market in which they operate in and determine the economic fundamentals (supply and demand) of the products and/or services the company provides.
 There should be no doubt about it, the global population is only increasing and the lifestyles of many in developing nations is improving.
-This creates an increasing demand for metals used for infrastructure, transportation and daily life.
+This creates an increasing demand for metals used in infrastructure, transportation and daily life.
 Also, there is a focus on green initiatives such as renewable energy and other technology-based initiatives.
 If wind turbines, solar panels and electric cars all were to become commonplace worldwide this would require an massive increase of production in the metals used for the manufacture of these technologies.

 Demand changes over time and it is known that both metals and subsequently, mining are cyclical industries.
 For example, lets look at lithium because it is a good example of the ‘boom and bust’ cycle that metals commonly experience.
 Since 2015 demand growth for lithium has been increasing at 13% per year and demand is expected to increase six-fold between 2018-2028.
 Initially, the increasing demand led to what some say was an overshot increase in prices for the different types of lithium supply used in battery technologies (lithium carbonate and lithium hydroxide).

 Whenever the price of a metal spikes, you can often assume that mining companies are anticipating the upward price movement and will react with increased production of the metal if they have the capability to do so.
-This can lead to oversupply such as what is currently the case with lithium, even in the face of a dramatic increase in future demand there is a glut of supply that may not be cleared until a couple years from now.
+This can lead to oversupply such as what is currently the case with lithium, in the face of a dramatic increase in future demand there is a glut of supply that may not be cleared until a couple years from now.
 A lack of processing facilities has also created a bottleneck for lithium supply, this is a large part of the reason prices have declined over the past year.
 Numerous processing facilities and battery gigafactories are currently being built all around the world which should help to address this problem.

 In the meantime, the oversupply has led to a pronounced downturn in prices causing producing companies to scale back operations and investment, which ironically may be the main cause of the next boom cycle if supplies become insufficient to meet demand.